josephwilk/amrita/README.md

 ## Checkers

-Amrita is all about checker based testing!
+Amrita is also all about checker based testing!

 ```elixir
 Code.require_file "../test_helper.exs", __FILE__